 We handed over the reins to Budapest

-Exclusion from the V4 club does not necessarily mean breaking the bonds but redefining them.
+Suspension in the V4 club does not necessarily mean breaking the bonds but redefining them.
 Poland was seduced by Orbán’s diplomacy and gave control to Budapest.
 In his speech last week, Orbán said that Poland plays a major role in the region but it is counterfactual – the political framework of the Polish European policy has been defined by a country that has a set of goals opposite to our interests.

 Poland cannot just leave the Hungarians alone; we are connected by real cultural and economic ties, and Orbán is changing the nature of our social relations.
 Hatred against strangers, against open Europe and social polarisation have become the new credo of Hungary.
 That is also why Poland has to stop the ‘Budapest-Warsaw express train’ (a metaphor often used to describe copy pasting policies by the two countries).